Coronation of the Thai monarch: Modern coronations

-King Rama VII's coronation ceremony was scheduled for 25 February 1926.
+King Prajadhipok (Rama VII)'s coronation ceremony was scheduled for 25 February 1926.
 Unlike his predecessors, he wanted to wait until after the royal funeral and mourning period of the previous king (his brother had died on 26 November 1925) had come to an end.
 The coronation ceremony took three days, the state progress on land then took place on 1 March and the state progress on water on 3 March.
 Prince Devawongse Varopakarn wrote to the Japanese ambassador that King Rama VII's coronation ceremony: "Will only be one ceremony, for reasons of economy, and it will be on a simpler scale than hitherto.
 Special envoys from foreign countries have not been invited, but there will be no objection to the foreign envoys already in this country being so appointed for the occasion."
 Nevertheless, envoys from forty-seven different countries attended, and the ceremonies were completed in full.
 For the first time a book and several photographs of the ceremony were published by the Royal Household.
 An 11 minutes and 8 second silent film of the coronation ceremonies was made by the Royal State Railways of Siam with intertitles in both Thai and English.